Article updated: May 26, 2022

-If an error occurs when you try to send a post from the composer, you’ll see it right away, with some information about what to do next.
+If an error occurs when you try to send a post from Composer, you’ll see it right away, with information about what to do next.

-If a post or scheduled post fails to publish and you’re not sure why, select this checklist for a list of things to try:
+If a post or scheduled post fails to publish and you’re not sure why, use the following checklist to narrow down the cause of the problem.

 Have you tried to publish more than once?
 Sometimes a momentary glitch can occur between Hootsuite and social accounts.
 In such a case, your post might succeed if you try again in a few minutes.

 Is the social account you’re trying to publish to connected to Hootsuite?
-Even if it appears to be connected, we recommend reconnecting anyway, because this resolves most publishing issues.
+Even if it seems to be connected, we recommend reconnecting anyway, because this fixes most publishing issues.
 See Proactively reconnect a social account for instructions.

 Are you publishing to an Instagram personal profile?
 Instagram requires you to publish via mobile notification for all posts.
-This is a manual publishing process using your mobile device, so you’ll need to respond to the mobile notification.
+This is a manual publishing process using your mobile device.
+You’ll need to take action on the mobile notification.
 See Finish publishing via mobile notification for instructions.

 If you’re publishing to an Instagram business profile, did you include multiple images or videos?
 To publish multiple images or videos (carousels), you must publish via mobile notification.
-This is a manual publishing process using your mobile device, so you’ll need to respond to the mobile notification.
+This is a manual publishing process using your mobile device.
+You’ll need to take action on the mobile notification.
 See Finish publishing via mobile notification for instructions.

 Do the images in your post meet the social network’s requirements?
 Sometimes the file format, file size, or aspect ratio can cause post failures.
 See Image file requirements to make sure any attached files meet the requirements of the social network you’re publishing to.

-Did you attach a GIF or video to a LinkedIn personal profile?
-Images can be attached to personal LinkedIn profiles, but GIFs and videos can be attached to LinkedIn Pages only.
+Did you attach a GIF to a LinkedIn personal profile?
+Images and videos can be attached to personal LinkedIn profiles, but GIFs can only be attached to LinkedIn Pages.